Cinnamon Toast Crunch: Spin-offs

 French Toast Crunch is shaped like many little French toast slices, reminiscent of the style of Cookie Crisp.
 It was discontinued in 2006, but made a return in 2015 due to its cult popularity among its fans.
 Peanut Butter Toast Crunch was a cereal consisting of flakes similar but darker to Cinnamon Toast Crunch.
 Frosted Toast Crunch resembles Cinnamon Toast Crunch with vanilla coating.
 This cereal was discontinued by 2006.
 As another offshoot, Monopoly Cereal was a limited edition product created in April 2003 by General Mills.
 The cereal was like Cinnamon Toast Crunch but with the addition of marshmallows based on the pieces in the Monopoly game, such as houses and hotels.
 Sugar Cookie Toast Crunch was like Cinnamon Toast Crunch except with a sugar cookie taste.

-In Germany, Austria, Romania, Hungary, Israel, and Poland where a variant of the cereal is known as Cini Minis, a strawberry flavoured variant named Erdbeer Minis/Strawberry Minis exists.
+In Germany, Austria, Romania, Hungary, Israel, and Poland where the cereal is known as Cini Minis, a strawberry flavoured variant named Erdbeer Minis/Strawberry Minis exists.
 In Germany and Austria it replaced a previously existing apple flavoured variant called Äpple Minis.
 This strawberry flavoured variant was later released in the UK as Curiously Strawberry.

 In 2018, Cinnamon Toast Crunch Churros were introduced.
 The cereal has the same cinnamon sugar flavor as the original but is shaped like a mini churro.
+A chocolate version soon followed, and was introduced in 2021 to the UK as Curiously Cinnamon Churros.